Demonstration and performance of an online data selection algorithm for liquid argon time projection chambers using MicroBooNE: The MicroBooNE Detector

 The data selection framework begins with generating Trigger Primitives (TPs), which represent summaries of per-channel ROI data.
 Each TP object contains quantities such as integrated ROI charge, maximum amplitude of the ROI waveform, and width of the ROI waveform (i.e., the number of samples between the first and last sample).
 In true online implementation scenarios, such as those planned for SBND~\citep{Karagiorgi:2019qzp,Kalra:2022who}, ProtoDUNE~\citep{DUNE:2021hwx} and DUNE~\citep{DUNEtdrvol2, dunetdr:2020}, TPs will be produced directly by the electronics or DAQ system as an independent real-time data stream.
-The TPs are subsequently combined to form higher-level triggered objects referred to as Trigger Candidates (TCs), which are then further processed to generate a high-level trigger (HLT), enabling selective permanent storage of SN ROI data.
+The TPs are subsequently combined to form higher-level triggered objects referred to as Trigger Candidates (TCs), which are then further processed to generate a high-level trigger (HLT), enabling selective permanent storage of SN ROI data~\cite{Flumerfelt:2024pzw,Sipos:2025rms}.

-This framework was developed and demonstrated using only information from the collection plane channels in the MicroBooNE detector, which are distributed across eight TPC readout crates.
+The framework uses only information from collection plane channels in the MicroBooNE detector, which are distributed across eight TPC readout crates.
 In TPC crates 02–08, which each contain 15 or 16 ADC+FEM boards, collection-plane wire channels 4896–8255 were read across channels 32–63 of each ADC+FEM board.
 Crate 09 contains only 14 ADC+FEM boards, and in this crate only channels 32–63 of the last three ADC+FEM boards were used to read out collection-plane wire channels 4800–4895.
 The details of this framework and its performance are described in later sections.